intrepid

 How many people will be on my trip?

 Good things come in small packages, which is why we keep our group sizes down.
 This means we're small enough to remain flexible as we thread our way through communities without intimidating the locals.
 On most of our trips you'll be part of an intimate group of 12-16 people, though our group sizes are on average 10 people.
-Our Overland trips are in purpose-built vehicles that can carry up to 24 travellers.
+Our Overland trips are in purpose-built vehicles that can carry up to 24 travelers.
 Group sizes are displayed on each trip's overview page on our website.

 Are there any age restrictions on your trips?